tryscer/flock/flock-music.md

 ## Track 2: Alice Gets a Book of Matches

-"…and no talking to strangers," Barry says and laughs.
-We \[…\]

-\[arriving at strawberry hill\]
+*Hey hey hey - tiger tom*

+*Step right up!*
+	==We’re walking under a giant arched marquee welcoming us to the Henrico County County Fair, and stepping into the fair==

+On the right, between a barbecue stall and a ring-toss stall, stands the white banner and hexagonal logo of Buzz Cigarettes.
+We watch the pretty girls in the yellow dresses, giving away samples.
 	…”I enlisted them myself,” says Barry.
 “All college girls, from Bennet College back at Greensboro, all polite, fine, fully representing the Buzz Cigarettes brand…”
 	“All polite, fine,” mimics Eleanore, “giving four quarts of milk a day…”
-	“Shut up, girl,” says Barry, “my father says this initiative just might make me the youngest executive ever in Buzz history.”
+	“Shut up, girl,” says Barry, “my father says this initiative just might make me the youngest junior executive ever in Buzz history.”
-	Eddie lights another one of Barry’s cigarettes.
-“Now there’s something to aspire to,” he says.
+	Eddie takes out a soft pack of Buzz cigarettes from his shirt pocket.
+“Now there’s something to aspire to,” he says and lights it up.
 	Barry takes the cigarette away right from Eddie’s mouth.
 “Why,” he says and puts it in his own mouth, “what do you aspire to?” he coughs.
 	Eddie reaches out across Tim’s face and takes the cigarette back.
 “Me?
 I want the normal things.
 Money, fame…” he puffs on the cigarette, then offers it to Eleanore.
 “Equality between races…”
 	Eleanore puffs on the cigarette with an elegant city-girl experience.
 She plays along: “equality between races… independence… working for the United Nations…” she hands the cigarette to Tim.
 Tim takes it between his thumb and forefinger, gives it a very cool drag: